Ceramic Dictionary

 Lids are always used as part of other utensils such as jars, pots and casseroles.
 The main body is made first so the lid can be made to fit.
 There are two ways of turning a lid, the first is by working directly on top of the wheel and the other using a cone.
 A cone is usually used when a longer shape is needed or a knob has to form an integral part of the lid.
 Lids that are made using a wheel are always formed upside-down and have to be turned.
 The two methods are explained in the following sections.

-ca: TAPA (b) Selecció de tapadores
+ca: TAPAS (b) Selecció de tapadores en ceràmica.

-es: TAPA (b) Selección de tapaderas
+es: TAPAS (b) Selección de tapaderas en cerámica.

 Click on the title to see more images

 There are 12 photos and they are to show a selection of lids, the relation between the lid and the jar and to show a few designs, there are hundreds.
 They are to give an idea of how important the relation between the lid and the main body is.
-The lid fits correctly and together they form an overall design
+The lid fits correctly and together they form an overall design.

 b) Centering the clay.